America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 That's right here in New York.

-That's the Brooklyn Bridge, but not the scenes, it's the chin you're probably noticing.
+That's the Brooklyn Bridge, but not the scenes.

-It's the latest body positive social media craze chinning, and it has gone viral.
+It's the latest body-positive social media craze, chinning, and it has gone viral.

-And the pioneer is Michelle Lou.
+And the pioneer is Michelle Liu.

 Welcome to the show.